 We’re more than happy to have someone take our trash away from us.
 What if someone told you that some of your trash is taken to scrap yards that are getting richer by recycling your scrap?
-Part of me is very happy to hear that my trash is actually being recycled and dealt with in an environmentally friendly way.
+Part of me is very happy to hear that my trash is actually being recycled and dealt with in an environmentally friendly way, like with cars the ones that go to the scrap yard are now being stored in anchor rack storage which is more environmentally friendly.
 But another part of me wonders: Could my trash make me richer too?

 The city of Sacramento, like many other cities has a great recycling program.
 Many recyclables like paper and plastic products are picked up from your doorstep on a weekly basis.
 But recyclable products like glass, metals and electronics are harder to get rid of.
 So how do you begin getting cash for your trash?
 Recycling is great for the environment and you should try and get involved no matter where you are.
 I know someone who had a waste baler at work and used that as a way to recycle rubbish.
 Although she wasn’t making money from the recycling, it was great for the environment.